MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 > [!NOTE]
 > When you add machines to machine groups, they inherit the settings of the group.
 When you remove machines from machine groups, they keep the settings defined at the group level.

-## Admin consent for unattended runs using CBA or login credentials with NLA (preview)
+## Admin consent for unattended runs using CBA or sign-in credentials with NLA (preview)

 [!INCLUDE [cc-preview-features-definition](../includes/cc-beta-prerelease-disclaimer.md)]

-To perform unattended runs with Microsoft Entra ID using certificate-based authentication (CBA) or login credentials with Network Level Authentication, you need to perform the following steps:
+To perform unattended runs with Microsoft Entra ID using certificate-based authentication (CBA) or sign-in credentials with Network Level Authentication (NLA), follow these steps:

 [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]